Spectral properties of kernel matrices in the flat limit: Background and main notation

-We put following the assumptions on~$f$: \begin{itemize} \item $f\in \calC^{2r}(-2a,2a)$; \item the highest derivative of odd order is not zero, i.e., $f^{(2r-1)}(0) \neq 0$; \item the lower derivatives with odd order vanish, i.e., $f^{(2\ell-1)}(0) = 0$ for $\ell < r$. \end{itemize} If the function $f(t)$ satisfies these assumptions, then $r$ is called the \emph{order of smoothness} of $K$.
+An important subclass consists of radial kernels \eqref{eq:kernel_rbf_general}, i.e., $K(x,y) = f(|x-y|)$ in the univariate case.
+We put the following assumptions on~$f$: \begin{itemize} \item $f\in \calC^{2r}(-2a,2a)$; \item the highest derivative of odd order is not zero, i.e., $f^{(2r-1)}(0) \neq 0$; \item the lower derivatives with odd order vanish, i.e., $f^{(2\ell-1)}(0) = 0$ for $\ell < r$. \end{itemize} If the function $f(t)$ satisfies these assumptions, then $r$ is called the \emph{order of smoothness} of $K$.
 Note that $f$ admits a Taylor expansion